jannaniii/Sql-aggregate-grouping/README.md

 # SQL Aggregate Functions and Grouping
- Demonstrates the use of aggregate functions (COUNT, SUM, AVG) and grouping techniques (GROUP BY, HAVING) for summarizing and analyzing relational data using the Sakila sample database.
+   To demonstrate SQL aggregation and grouping to interpret and summarize transactional and film data in Sakila, a sample DVD rental database.

 ## Objectives